Tips & Tricks

 When to Call Emergency Services

 If the snake is venomous or you’re not sure what it is, call emergency services or a snake removal expert.
 Venomous snakes are very dangerous and can hurt you if you’re not trained.
-Also, if the snake is hard to reach or you’re scared, get professional help.
+If the snake is hard to reach or you’re scared, always get professional help.

 How Do You Get Snakes Out of Your House: DIY Removal Methods

-Seeing a snake in your home can be scary.
-But you can safely remove it with the right steps.
-DIY methods are cheaper than hiring a pro.
-It’s important to know how to do it right to avoid harm to you and the snake.
+Seeing a snake in your home can be scary, but you can safely remove it with the right steps.
+DIY methods are cheaper than hiring a pro, but it’s important to know how to do it right to avoid harm.

 Tools and Equipment Needed for Safe Snake Removal

-You’ll need the right tools to remove a snake.
-You’ll need snake tongs or hooks, a bucket, and protective clothes like gloves and long sleeves.
+You’ll need snake tongs or hooks, a bucket, and protective clothing like gloves and long sleeves.
 Snake tongs help you grab the snake safely.
 Hooks are for gently moving it into a container.

 Using Snake Tongs and Hooks

 Use snake tongs to hold the snake, best behind the head.
 Hooks help guide it into a bucket without touching it.
-This works for all kinds of snakes.
+This works for all kinds of snakes and keeps both you and the snake safe.

 Bucket and Broom Method

 This method uses a bucket and broom to coax the snake in.
-It’s safer for non-venomous snakes and less scary for those who don’t like handling snakes.
+It’s safer for non-venomous snakes and less intimidating for those who don’t like handling snakes directly.

 Snake Traps and Glue Boards

 Snake traps and glue boards are options, but they need careful use.
-Glue boards can be tricky because the snake might get stuck.
+Glue boards can be tricky because the snake might get stuck and suffer.
+Use only as a last resort for hard-to-reach locations.

 Natural Snake Repellents and Their Effectiveness

 Some people use natural repellents to keep snakes away.
 Ammonia, Epsom salt, and cinnamon oil are common ones.
-They might not work for everyone, but they’re a kind way to keep snakes out.
+They might not work for everyone, but they’re a kind way to discourage snakes from entering.

 “Using natural repellents can be an effective first step in managing a snake invasion.”